Azure/azure-sdk/docs/java/introduction.md

 {% include requirement/MUST id="java-service-apiversion-3" %} target the latest public preview API version by default when releasing a public beta version of the client library.

 {% include requirement/MUST id="java-service-apiversion-4" %} include all service API versions that are supported by the client library in a `ServiceVersion` enumerated value.

-{% include requirement/MUST id="java-service-apiversion-6" %} ensure that the values of the `ServiceVersion` enumerated value "match" the version strings in the service Swagger definition.

-For the purposes of this requirement, semantic changes are allowed.
-For instance, many version strings are based on SemVer, which allows dots and dashes.
-However, these characters are not allowed in identifiers.
-The developer **MUST** be able to clearly understand what service API version will be used when the service version is set to each value in the `ServiceVersion` enumerated value.

 #### Service Methods